vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Raycasting/Layer Masks.md

 :::info{.inline}
 Active layers will be hit by the raycast.
 :::
-A layer mask may be an `int`, but it is not representing a single layer.
+A layer mask may be an `int`, but it isn't representing a single layer.
 ### Resolution
 If bitmasks are confusing, a simple resolution is to expose a `LayerMask` property which can be simply configured via the Inspector.
 ```csharp